Lalena Shaver Lalena Shaver

 She also, somewhat late in life, discovered the profound joy of walking.

-The first few years in Arizona, it was always hot, or at least warm and that suited her just fine.
+The first few years we were living in Arizona, it was always hot, or at least warm and that suited her just fine.
 She is an Arizona girl through and through.
 Moving to Oregon this year meant fewer walks, her choice, she is a “fair-weathered” walker now.
 More about that in a moment.

 What hasn’t changed is she is in charge of this family.
 She has always known it.
 We stopped pretending otherwise years ago.